rstacruz/decca/README.md

 render(<App />)
 ```

-See [components](docs/components.md) documentation for more information.

 ## Usage

-Decca exposes a small [API](docs/api.md).
-Also see [Deku]'s documentation. `decca` takes the same API as deku (as of v2.0.0-rc6).
+See the [API reference](docs/api.md) and [Deku]'s documentation. `decca` takes the same API as deku (as of v2.0.0-rc6).
 You can use this while deku v2.0.0 is in development.

 ## Extra features